AB-David/Gravity-Ball-factory/README.md

 # MIT xPro Project 💻
 This is one of the projects I was working on to get my professional certificate in Full Stack Development by MIT xPro.
-If you are curious about this rigorous program you can learn more about it [here](https://youtu.be/5CiCtj_2Qsg)
+If you are curious about this rigorous program you can learn more about it [here](https://youtu.be/5CiCtj_2Qsg).

-# A ball factory
+## A ball factory

-## Will create any number of balls, then bounce them within a defined area while taking gravity into consideration.
+This will create any number of balls, then bounce them within a defined area while taking gravity into consideration.

 ### *Usage*:
 1. Open the file then the IDE